contactlab/contacthub-sdk-dotnet/README.md

                 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-in this example are used both properties and contextInfo data:
+in the following, both the properties and the `contextInfo` data are used:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
     Customer myCustomer = currentNode.GetCustomerByID("d14ef5ad-675d-4bac-a8bb-c4feb4641050",ref error);